rust-lang/cargo/src/doc/src/reference/unstable.md

 edition = "2021"
 ```

+If you want to transition an existing project from a previous edition, then
+`cargo fix --edition` can be used on the nightly channel.
+After running `cargo
+fix`, you can switch the edition to 2021 as illustrated above.

 This feature is very unstable, and is only intended for early testing and
 experimentation.
 Future nightly releases may introduce changes for the 2021
 edition that may break your build.